 Growing up in Stoneham Massachusetts, my family frequently went to "The Lake" - Lake Quannapowett in Wakefield.
 They were magical times.
 Climbing on trees over the water with my brother and little sisters, skipping rocks, swimming, picnicking.

 I'm not the best swimmer, and as a boy was afraid of having my head under water.
 But that never stopped me from loving to be in the water.
-As a boy about 12, I still was afraid of dunking my head.
+As a boy about 12, I still was afraid of going under water.
 I was invited to spend a week at my friend Al Petto's family cottage at Lake Winnepesauki in New Hampshire.
 That meant we'd be spending a lot of time in the lake, and I didn't want to admit I was afraid.
 So I started practicing putting my head under the water in my bathroom sink at home.
 I'd fill it up, hold my breath and stick it in there.
-I'd come up gasping like I had spent 10 minutes in the bottom of a lake.
+I'd come up gasping like I had spent 10 minutes in the bottom of the ocean, like in the movie The Abyss.
 But over time I got used to it, and was able to go to Al's no longer afraid.

 We swam and we sailed around the lake on a Sunfish.
 One would be at the back sailing, and the other would sit in front of the mast.
 This resulted in lots of spills, since the Sunfish was designed as a one-person boat.
-The one in front would be tumbled into the water, and more often than not would get put under the sail, and have to swimdown and around to get out.
-Lucky I got over my fear.
+The one in front would be tumbled into the water, and more often than not would get put under the sail, and have to swim down and around to get out.
+It was lucky that I had gotten over my fear.
 Without the fear, I was able to swim well enough to do this comfortably.

 When I was 15 we moved to Nahant - an amazing piece of geography on the North Shore above Boston.
 Nahant is essentially two small but connected islands, linked to the mainland by a mile-long causeway.
 The length of that causeway is all one beautiful beach.
 I can't say I was happy there; I never made friends like I had before.
 But I sure did love the beaches and the ocean.
 I spent a lot of time down at the water, sunbathing and body surfing.
 Sometimes my friend Pete would come to visit.
 I remember building fires in the sand when it started to cool in the evenings.